 Where to Find Gold in Washington

-7 mapped gold rockhounding spots in Washington, across 5 counties.
+22 mapped gold rockhounding spots in Washington, across 15 counties.
+Most of the mapped spots sit in Snohomish County, Asotin County, and Clallam County.
 Recreational gold panning is allowed on much BLM and Forest Service land.
-Washington is rich in agate, petrified wood, quartz crystals, and fossils.
+Washington has good public access for agate, petrified wood, quartz crystals, geodes, and fossils.

 Gold by county in Washington